Role of school office staff in an Ofsted inspection

 Inspectors may interview your office staff

-Ofsted inspectors will gather evidence as part of the 'behaviour and attitudes' judgement about school culture and practice in relation to pupils' behaviour, support for staff and other systems, by talking to a sample of staff across your school.
+Ofsted inspectors will talk to a sample of staff when gathering evidence as part of the 'behaviour and attitudes' judgement about school culture and practice in relation to pupils' behaviour, support for staff and other systems.

-Inspectors will select staff who are most affected by pupils’ challenging behaviour.
-This includes office and administrative support staff.
+Inspectors will select staff from across your school, who are most affected by pupils’ challenging behaviour.
+This includes office staff.

-This is explained in paragraph 283 of the School Inspection Handbook.
+This is explained in the School Inspection Handbook (paragraphs 118 and 317).

 What your office staff need to know